PerryAJ/perspective-alpha-example/README.md

 ### Requirements

-1. Need npm/node installed, which will allow the installation of yarn, typescript, webpack, etc.  MacOs and Linux can install via package managers, or they and Windows can be installed via the downloads at the [NodeJS Website](https://nodejs.org/).
+1. To build the front-end assets outside of the gradle build (e.g., for development environments), you need npm/node installed, which will allow the installation of yarn, typescript, webpack, etc.  MacOs and Linux can install via package managers, or they and Windows can be installed via the downloads at the [NodeJS Website](https://nodejs.org/).
 We recommend sticking with the LTS versions (actual versions used by the build) can be seen in the `./web/build.gradle.kts` file, within the `node` configuration block.